GORJES/swift-style-guide/README.markdown

-# The Official raywenderlich.com Swift Style Guide.
+# The Official Gorjes Swift Style Guide.
 ### Updated for Swift 5

-This style guide is different from others you may see, because the focus is centered on readability for print and the web.
-We created this style guide to keep the code in our books, tutorials, and starter kits nice and consistent — even though we have many different authors working on the books.

-Our overarching goals are clarity, consistency and brevity, in that order.
+We have many different developers working on our codebase, and each person has their own way of writing code.
+However, through time, having every body write code in their way can make our codebase inconsistent, which is not pleasent.
+This style guide serves as the style guide which everybody should adhere to so that the codebase is kept in an excellent status.

 ## Table of Contents